14. Obstetrics & Gynecology

 UCare Modifications of ICSI Guideline: Adopted without modifications.

 Notation: HIV screening is recommended after general consent for medical care is obtained and the patient is notified that testing will be performed unless the patient declines (opt-out screening).

 UCare’s Management of Maternity Services (MOMS) booklet is available in English and Spanish.
 Members who speak Somali receive a DVD in Somali, as well as the English booklet.

 UCare’s Prenatal Care Incentive Program includes:

-- $75 gift certificate after the initial prenatal appointment within the first trimester of pregnancy.
-Members, who join UCare after the first trimester, may earn a gift certificate if seen by a physician within 42 days of joining UCare.
+- $75 gift card after the initial prenatal appointment within the first trimester of pregnancy.
+Members, who join UCare after the first trimester, may earn a gift card if seen by a physician within 42 days of joining UCare.

-- $25 gift certificate for pregnant smokers completing an assessment with Mayo Clinic Tobacco Quitline
+- $25 gift certificate for pregnant smokers completing an assessment with UCare's Tobacco Quitline

 Pregnancy-related classes at no charge

 Community Education Discounts

 - Brochure: A Pregnant Woman’s Guide to Quit Smoking